Drumming Therapy at Castle Craig

 After a quick warm-up, one of the drummers starts a rhythm.
 One by one each drummer joins in with their own rhythm until a strong, vibrant beat is flowing.
 The facilitator then uses signals to give a series of instructions to the group.
 Patients can step up to take the place of the facilitator if they wish.

 When you drum with a circle of people, you can find a connection with other people.
 You will no longer feel isolated or alienated.
-The emphasis is on cohesion and fun among our experiential therapies.
+The emphasis is on cohesion and fun in our experiential therapies.

 Communication Aids Recovery